F2er-WRO/Project/README.md

 ## Camera and Color Detection

-In this project, we use the `OpenCV library` for computer vision to detect obstacles of specific colors (red and green) and to measure their height within the camera frame.
+In this project, we used the `OpenCV library` for computer vision to detect obstacles of specific colors and to measure their height within the camera frame.

 Before detecting the color, we convert each frame from the default **BGR (Blue, Green, Red)** format to the **HSV (Hue, Saturation, Value)** color space.
 This improves color detection accuracy under different lighting conditions by separating color (hue) from brightness (value).
 This way we made sure that the color detection does not depend on the brightness and lighting in the room.